 Containment Any public gathering is not allowed.
-However, there are some exceptions as follows: A group of 45 people for tweepel Any public gathering is not allowed.
 However, there are some exceptions as follows: A group of 15 people for funeral (non-COVID-19 deaths).
 A group of 5 people for wedding solemnization.
 For the elderly living separately from other family members, only 2 family members are allowed to visit the parents at any time.
 Leisure activities, such as jogging and hiking, are allowed individually without the need to wear a face mask.
 However, group leisure activities are allowed for 2 people from the same household only.
 All officers and staff, either government or private, are required to do work from home.
 Only essential workers are allowed to go out to workplaces: Frontline workers (health, security, hospitality and transport sectors).
 Daily necessities sector (food, retail business).
 Facilities and utility sectors (electricity, water, telecommunications).
 Officers at border checkpoints to Brunei Darussalam.
 Oil and gas and downstream sectors.
 Construction sector.
-Agri-food and forestry sectors. from the same household are allowed to go out for daily necessities.
+Agri-food and forestry sectors.
+Leaving the house without a significant purpose is not allowed.
+Only two people from the same household are allowed to go out for daily necessities. ■ • • • • • • • • • • • • • • • • • • •

 Date Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance Containment

-Monetary Policy/Operations Private Sector Regulatory Forbearance Containment
+Monetary Policy/Operations Private Sector Regulatory Fordearance Containment

 excise duty for personal hygiene

 products.

 Extending iReady apprenticeship

-contracts until the end of the year.

-August 13 • • Extended temporary regulatory measures, Introduced a new feature in the BruHealth
+August 13 contracts until the end of the year. - Extended temperany regulatory manageree Introduced a new feature in the BruHealth

-effective August 1-December 31, 2021, namely: App known as Digital Quarantine Order.
+August 15 • • Extended temporary regulatory measures, effective August 1-December 31, 2021, App known as Digital Quarantine Order.

+namely: hpp known do Digital Qualantino Ordor.

 Deferring loan repayments.

 Restructuring personal loans and hire-

 purchase agreements such as car

-financing for a period not exceeding 10
+financing for a period not exceeding 10 years.

-years.

-Converting credit card debt into short- tarm leave for a paried pa langer than
+Converting credit card debt into short-

-term loans for a period no longer than three years for affected individuals,
+term loans for a period no longer than

+three years for affected individuals,

 including the self-employed

-Waiving fees and charges for financing

-facilities, as well as interbank transfers.
+Waiving fees and charges for financing facilities, as well as interbank transfers.

-August 14 • • • • Classified patients into five categories
+August 14 • Classified patients into five categories

-based on severity of illness to determine
+lugust 14 • based on severity of illness to determine

-which COVID-19 cases can be transferred
+which COVID-19 cases can be transferre

-to the temporary treatment centre at PKB training camp:
+to the temporary treatment centre at PKB

+training camp:

 Category 1: Asymptomatic.

-Category 2: Mild symptoms without lur
+Category 2: Mild symptoms without lun

 infection or pneumonia.

 Category 3: Moderate with signs of lun

 infection or pneumonia.

-Category 4: Severely ill with signs of lung infection or pneumonia and
+Category 4: Severely ill with signs of

+lung infection or pneumonia and
-requiring oxygen support and close

-monitoring at Intensive Care Unit.
+requiring oxygen support and close monitoring at Intensive Care Unit.

 Category 5: Incubated patients in critica

 condition, requiring ventilators or

 heart/lung machine (ECMO).

 Announced further extension of temporary

-suspension on:

-- Cross-border activities from August 16- 31, 2021.
+suspension on: - Cross-border activities from August 16-

+31, 2021.

 Travelling to and from five countries in

 the Indian subcontinent, namely India,

 Nepal, Sri Lanka, Pakistan and

-Bangladesh from August 16-31, 2021.
+August 04 Bangladesh from August 16-31, 2021.

-August 21 • • • • Announced an extension of COVID-19

-containment measures for another two
+August 21 • • • • Announced an extension of COVID-19 containment measures for another two

-weeks, until September 4, 2021.Announced a new rule that prohibits public
+weeks, until September 4, 2021.

+Announced a new rule that prohibits publi

 visits to hospitals, with the exception of

 ICU patients who are allowed to have only

 one companion each.
-However, these

-individuals are not allowed to enter/exit th
+However, these individuals are not allowed to enter/exit th

 hospital repeatedly.
 Expectant mothers an

-not allowed to have their husbands visit o enter the maternity ward at this time.
+not allowed to have their husbands visit of

+enter the maternity ward at this time.

-August 22 • 1. • Announced an opening of the Drive-Thru
+August 22 • • • • Announced an opening of the Drive-Thru

-August 22 - Announced an opening of the Drive-Thru Swab Centre, which will start its operation
+Swab Centre, which will start its operation

 from August 23, 2021, with the following

-conditions:

-Only 2 persons are permitted to get the
+conditions: Only 2 persons are permitted to get the

 swab tests in one vehicle (i.e., one

 driver and one passenger).